Thailand On A Budget: The Ultimate Travel Guide

 This article will explain how to visit Thailand on a budget.

-Even though everything is pretty cheap here, there are still ways to save money in Thailand.
+Even though everything is already affordable here, there are still ways to save money in Thailand.

 But if you wanted to splurge on nice hotels and fancy dinners, you would still spend less than you would in places like Europe, North America, or Oceania.